 Adam Sōmu Wojciński is a direct disciple of, and the official English translator for Ueda Sōkei, the 16th Grandmaster of the Ueda Sōko Tradition of Chanoyu.
 Adam is currently based in Paris.

 Adam graduated with Honours in Japanese and Philosophy from the University of Melbourne.
 He worked as an interpreter, translator and project manager before dedicating his life to tea and art.
 In 2011 he was awarded the 'Outstanding Achievement in Japanese Art and Culture' award from the Junior Chamber International of Japan.
 In 2015 he conducted a series of chanoyu gatherings and workshops representing the Japanese Government in Zimbabwe, then again in Ghana in 2016.

 He is the first non-Japanese person to receive a tea name in the Ueda Sōko Tradition.
 His tea name 'Sōmu 宗夢' links him to Nomura Kyūmu 野村休夢, the first Grand Retainer of Ueda Sōko's teachings of chanoyu.

-Adam is head of the Australian Branch of the Ueda Sōko Tradition and teaches globally, with students in Australia, Europe, Scandinavia and America.
+Adam is head of the Australian Branch of the Ueda Sōko Tradition and teaches globally, with students in Australia, Europe, Japan and North and South America.

 He has translated numerous works published by the Ueda Tradition including lectures by Ueda Sōkei, articles by Rinzai Zen priest Itteki Dōjin, genealogies of the Ueda and Asano Clans, samurai class chanoyu history, comparative aesthetics studying Rikyu, Oribe and Sōko, and extensive temae procedures.